How to Bake Chicken Wings That Are SOOO Crispy

 - Place a rack onto a cookie sheet.

 - In a large bowl, toss the flats and drumettes with the baking powder and salt.
-Place wings on the rack in single layer.
-Place in lower half of oven and cook for 30 minutes.
+Place wings on the rack in single layer and cook for 30 minutes.

-- After 30 minutes, move the wings to the upper level of the oven and raise the heat to 425°F until brown and crispy, 40-50 minutes.
+- After 30 minutes, leave them in there and raise the heat to 425°F until brown and crispy, 40-50 minutes.

 - Take wings out and let rest 5 minutes.
 Toss in a delicious sauce like this one and serve.